 Note: In this guide, we are using a software integration tool called Exalate.
 We will learn more about it as we go ahead.

-- How to Set up a Salesforce Zendesk Integration: the step-by-step approach
+- How to Set up a Salesforce Zendesk Integration: the Step-By-Step Approach

-- Common Use Cases
+- Zendesk Salesforce Integration Use Cases

 Get the Salesforce Zendesk Integration Guide